 Under Britain's election laws candidates can only appear on the ballot paper as an 'Independent' if they are not endorsed by a registered political party.
 That doesn't allow trade unionists or local anti-cuts campaigners to distinguish themselves as standing for something different to the mainstream.
 But using the TUSC name does.

 Local community groups, trade unionists and anti-cuts candidates who want to stand under the TUSC banner have autonomy to run their own campaigns.
 The only provision is that candidates are expected to endorse the TUSC core policy platform for the relevant election (see http://www.tusc.org.uk/policy.php).

 TUSC, co-founded by the late Bob Crow, is a coalition with a national steering committee which includes leading trade unionists from the RMT transport workers' union, the PCS civil servants union, the National Union of Teachers, the Fire Brigade Union, and the Prison Officers Association (see below).

-TUSC national steering committee (at February 2015):
+The TUSC national steering committee (at July 2015):

-Representatives from the Rail, Maritime and Transport workers' union (RMT), the Socialist Party, and the Socialist Workers Party.
+Representatives from the Rail, Maritime and Transport workers' union (RMT), the Socialist Party and the Socialist Workers Party.